-Option 4: If you started a share using the New Share button, click the Add current folder button in the share drawer to add all files and sub-folders to the Share Link.
+Option 4: If you started a share using the New Share button, you can click the Add current folder button in the share drawer to add all files and sub-folders to the Share Link.

 Users can expand and collapse the share drawer by clicking the handle at the top left of the drawer.

-To ensure that the contents of your share don’t fall into the wrong hands, you may optionally elect to secure your share with a password.
-Password protected shares will require those visiting your share link to enter the correct password in order to view and download the contents of the share.
+To ensure that the contents of your Share Link don’t fall into the wrong hands, you may optionally choose to secure your Share Link with a password.
+Password-protected shares will require those visiting your Share Link to enter the correct password in order to view and download the contents of the share.

-The final step to create your share is to generate the share link and copy it to your clipboard for distribution.
+The final step to create your Share Link is to generate the URL and copy it to your clipboard for distribution.
 Simply click the Generate Share Link button and the new Share Link URL will be displayed.

-Anyone visiting the share link in a web browser will be presented with a page displaying the contents of the share.
-The visitor will have the option of downloading select files individually by clicking on a filename, or they can download everything contained in the share using the Download all button.
+Anyone visiting the Share Link URL in a web browser will be presented with a page displaying the contents of the Share Link.
+The visitor will have the option of downloading select files individually by clicking on a filename, or they can download everything contained in the Share Link using the Download all button.

-Note that once the share link has been generated, you will not be able to add to or remove from the share, except by adding to or removing from a folder already contained within the share.
-For example, let’s assume you have a share containing the folder
+Note that once the Share Link has been generated, you will not be able to add to or remove from the Share Link, except by adding to or removing from a folder already contained within the Share Link.
+For example, let’s assume you have a Share Link containing the folder

 Publications.
-After sharing, you realize that you found another file which should be included in the folder and thus the share.
+After sharing, you realize that you found another file which should be included in the folder and thus the Share Link.
 No problem!
-Since shares are dynamic references to the files and not snapshots of the files, once you upload the missing file to the
+Since Share Links are dynamic references to the files and not snapshots of the files, once you upload the missing file to the

 Publications folder, your share will automatically reflect the change.

-After generating a share link, you may optionally choose to have Files.com send the link to one or more recipients via email.
+After generating a Share Link, you may optionally choose to have Files.com send the URL to one or more recipients via email.
 Simply click the Share via email button, and enter the recipient email address(es) in the Send to box separated by commas.
 You may include a custom message in the email by entering it in the Add a custom message box.
 Finally, click the Send email button.

-Both standard users with access to sharing features and administrators have the ability to view shares.
-Standard users will see only shares they created, while administrators will see shares created by all users.
+Both standard users with Share Link permission and administrators have the ability to view Share Links.
+Standard users will see only Share Links they created, while administrators will see all Share Links within the site.

-A user can view shares by clicking on the Sharing icon in the left pane.
-The resulting table displays information about each Share Link, including the URL with quick one-click copy, the user who created it, the date it was created, and whether it is password protected.
+Users and administrators can view Share Links by clicking on the Sharing icon in the left pane.
+The resulting table displays information about each Share Link, including the URL with quick one-click copy, the user who created it, the date it was created, the Share Link access control.

-A share can be revoked at any time by an administrator, or by the user who created it.
-When a share link is revoked, it will immediately cease functioning, be removed from the Sharing list, and anyone visiting the share link will receive a “Share not found” message.
+A Share Link can be revoked at any time by an administrator, or by the user who created it.
+When a Share Link is revoked, it will immediately cease functioning, be removed from the Sharing list, and anyone visiting the Share Link URL will receive a “Share not found” message.

-By default, password protection of shares is optional.
-For greater security, administrators may elect to require that all new shares be password protected by enabling the security setting at Settings > Security > Password protect all shares.
+By default, password protection of Share Links is optional.
+For greater security, administrators may elect to require that all new Share Links be password protected by enabling the security setting at Settings > Security > Password protect all Share Links.

-Administrators can audit their existing shares for password protection by heading to Sharing and reviewing the SECURITY column for each share.
+Administrators can audit their existing shares for password protection by heading to Sharing and reviewing the SECURITY column for each Share Link.

 “With great power comes great responsibility.”
-Share links are extremely powerful; however, they also come with risks.
-Once a share is created, those files are accessible to anyone with the share link until the link expires or is manually revoked.
-To help administrators manage this, Files.com lets administrators control exactly which users have the ability to create shares.
+Share Links are extremely powerful; however, they also come with risks.
+Once a Share Link is created, those files are accessible to anyone with the URL until the Share Link expires or is manually revoked.
+To help administrators manage this, Files.com lets administrators control exactly which users have the ability to create Share Links.

-Access to share features is controlled at the user level, and by default is disabled for all new users.
-Administrators can adjust this setting for any user at Settings > Users > [username] > Outbound Sharing.
+Access to creating Share Links is controlled at the user level, and by default is disabled for all new users.
+Administrators can adjust this setting for any user at Settings > Users > [username] > Share Link Permission.